-Managing IP is proud to return with the 2nd annual MIP PTAB Forum in New York City on May 16.
-Following half a decade of success in Washington DC at the annual MIP Patent Forum and a great inaugural PTAB Event in New York last year, we are happier than ever to bring the MIP PTAB Forum back for a second year.As a multitude of changes are underway in the US capital, we are presented with the perfect opportunity to bring many new developments to the forefront of our discussion, while continuously building on some of our key talking points and trends from last year: a rise in settlements; the impact of new rule changes; and the relationship with the Federal Circuit and District Courts.Delegates are invited to attend a full day of discussion to:
+Managing IP proudly returned with the 2nd annual MIP PTAB Forum in New York City on May 16.
+Following half a decade of success in Washington DC at the annual MIP Patent Forum and a great inaugural PTAB Event in New York last year.As a multitude of changes are underway in the US capital, we are presented with the perfect opportunity to bring many new developments to the forefront of our discussion, while continuously building on some of our key talking points and trends from last year: a rise in settlements; the impact of new rule changes; and the relationship with the Federal Circuit and District Courts.Delegates were able to:

 SPEAKING QUERIESConnor Husseyconnor.email@example.com+1 212 224 3417SPONSORSHIP QUERIESAmir Hezarehamir.firstname.lastname@example.org+44 (0) 20 7779 8836REGISTRATION & MARKETING QUERIESLuba Jersovaregistrations@managingip.com +44 (0) 207 779 8740